v-kat/simpler_cache/README.md

 ## Description

 A very simple cache.
 It uses timers for the ttl and ets for the storage.
-No locks are used and there is a fix to prevent thundering herd issues and pre-emptively refresh the cache (it triggers in low ttl left of item situations).
+No locks are used and there is a fix to prevent thundering herd issues when the cache is warm and pre-emptively refresh the cache (it triggers in low ttl left of item situations).
+There is also a thundering herd fix for when the cache is cold using a sentinel key and a sleep.
 Mostly wrapper around ets and kept very simple by using newer apis and recent erlang improvements.

 Using property model testing and property tests to verify the cache via propcheck.